-Irish grocery market growing, but uncertain times ahead
+Irish grocery market growing, but uncertain future

 The latest supermarket share figures from Kantar Worldpanel in Ireland, published today for the 12 weeks ending 19 June 2016, show continued growth for the grocery market with sales rising by 2.5% compared with last year.